Skip to content

 Deletes a file.

-bool file_delete(string filename);
+bool file_delete(const string&in filename);

 Arguments: